 *Dr. Green appears on the Gathering Our Heroes website.
 His brother’s Leslie and Douglas served with the Royal Canadian Navy during WWII.
-His brother Kenneth was a pilot and he served with the Royal Canadian Air Force during World War II.
-He was killed in a flying accident on the 19th of August, 1944.
+His brother Alfred Kenneth Green was a pilot who served with the Royal Canadian Air Force during World War II.
+Sadly, he was killed in a flying accident on the 19th of August, 1944.
 He was buried at Brookwood Military Cemetery in Surrey, England.

 **Dr. Green’s son Dr. Peter Green is also featured on the Chatham-Kent Physician Tribute website.